21st Jul 2025

 • Significant improvement in areas like the jowls and neck

-Overall, the deep plane facelift is a highly effective surgical procedure that can provide longer-lasting results and a more youthful and natural appearance, making it a preferred choice for those seeking extensive facial rejuvenation.
+The deep plane facelift is a highly effective surgical procedure that can provide longer-lasting results and a more youthful and natural appearance.

 What to expect from a Deep Plane Facelift